Substance Use in the Workplace: What to Look ForYou are here:

-Substance use in the workplace is more common than most people realize.
+Workplace substance use is more common than most people realize.
 It causes significant financial losses to the employer and puts an extra burden on other employees.
 Many companies have countermeasures in place to reduce drug and alcohol use at work.
 But, far too many employees continue the behavior regardless.

 How can you spot an employee who is using drugs or alcohol on the job?
 No one wants to be a snitch, but drug use at work can be dangerous.
 An intoxicated worker can cause accidents that harm themselves and others.
 So, to prevent these circumstances, you may want to step up and talk to management if you suspect substance use in the workplace.

 Most people get bored at work and may slack off now and then.
 But, if you notice a coworker repeatedly having problems with attendance or productivity, they may be intoxicated.
-Here are a few signs that may indicate substance use in a work setting:
+Here are a few signs that may indicate workplace substance use:

 - Consistently late with no explanation.